PhD students discussing the PIER Graduate Week's programme. Photograph: Marta Mayer/DESY

 Extras: Colloquium, industry talk and soft skills training

 The scientific colloquium is a talk given by a high profile speaker, who provides an overview of one of the research areas of PIER.
 In the industry talk, "practicioners" from the world of business or industry share their experience with the world outside academia.
 Complementary soft skills workshops combine short lectures with practical exercises and homework.
 Please note: The places for the soft skills workshops are limited.

-In order to promote the interdisciplinary exchange among the PIER Graduate Week’s participants, all PhD students are invited to present their research projects in the poster session on 10 October.
+In order to promote the interdisciplinary exchange among the PIER Graduate Week’s participants, all PhD students are invited to present their research projects in a poster session.
 The best poster will be awarded a prize.

 Poster size & design notes: 0,90 m x 1,20 m (width x height, portrait format).
 See below for poster design notes and template.
 Participants from other research centers, groups or universities are invited to use their own design.

-The venue of the PIER Graduate Week, the Center for Free-Electron Laser Science (CFEL, building 99), is within easy walking distance.
+The venue of the PIER Graduate Week, the Center for Free-Electron Laser Science (CFEL, building 99), is within easy walking distance from the DESY Guesthouses.

 Local organising committee:

-Robert Blick (Nanosciences), Andreas Hemmerich (Photon Science), Jenny List (Particle and Astroparticle Physics), Henning Tidow (Infection and Structural Biology), Robin Santra and Daniela Pfannkuche (speakers of the PIER Helmholtz Graduate School), Mirko Siemssen (coordinator PIER Helmholtz Graduate School), Matthias Kreuzeder (DESY event management)
+Robert Blick (Nanosciences), Franz Kärtner (Photon Science), Henning Tidow (Infection and Structural Biology), Robin Santra and Daniela Pfannkuche (speakers of the PIER Helmholtz Graduate School), Mirko Siemssen (coordinator PIER Helmholtz Graduate School), Matthias Kreuzeder (DESY event management)